Provo-Nodejs-Ninjas/20Aug2014-gulp-tutorial/README.md

     });

 > You can also create a watch task by providing the paths to the files you want to watch and either a callback or array of `Strings` reperesenting the tasks you want to run when those files are changed.

+##Error handling
+> When a module throws an error, it will emit an `error` event, which is caught by `pipe` and will stop the process.

+> This is rather annoying, especially when you have a watch task running, and will end up having to restart the task every time you have an error.

+**gulpfile.js**

+    ...
+    .pipe(less())
+      .on('error', function(error) {
+        // Handle the error
+      })
+    ...